KenN7/kenn7.github.io/content/algo/session2.md

 -  $8$ = $\max([2,7,8])$
 -  $8$ = $\max([7,8,7])$

-Do this in $O(n)$ time and $O(k)$ space.
+Do this in $O(n)$ time.
 You can modify the input array in-place and you do not need to store the result.
-You can simply print them out as you compare them.
+You can simply print them out as you compare them. -->

 ## **Reconstruct array using +/- signs**